Subscribe to Blog via Email

-But I do play back some shows – sometimes moments after they are finished.
+But I play back some shows – sometimes moments after they are finished.

 One day, I was watching the previous night’s showing of the “Tonight Show Starring Jimmy Fallon.”

-I was kind of listening to the TV while checking Twitter and email on the iPad.
+I listened to the TV while checking Twitter and email on the iPad.
 That shouldn’t be a surprise to anyone as screen stacking or using a second screen isn’t that unusual anymore,

 Jimmy Fallon did his little thank you bid on TV and the DVRed show ran through it.
 I caught a couple of the thank yous.
 Then a Tweet from the Huffington Post arrived and linked to this post, which showed the exact same clip I just ignored on TV.

 I clicked and watched it on my iPad with undivided attention.